Viktirr/Viktirr.github.io/README.md

 # Viktirr.github.io
 This is a portfolio page.
-It's in early development so nothing looks polished yet.

-If you're looking to check up on the current progress I'm making, you may view the current version via https://viktirr.github.io.
+This version of the website has been uploaded to https://viktir.com.

-The website will eventually be published at https://viktir.com.
+You may view experimental changes via https://viktirr.github.io.